Direct tax: Direct taxes and progressivity

-Contrary to indirect taxes such as value-added taxes, direct taxes can be adjusted to the ability to pay of the taxpayer according to his status (income, age...).
+Contrary to indirect taxes such as value-added taxes, direct taxes can be adjusted to the ability to pay of the taxpayer according to their status (income, age...).
 So, direct taxes can be progressive (the tax rate increases as the taxable amount increases), proportional (the tax rate is fixed, it does not change when the taxable base amount increases or decreases) or regressive (the tax rate decreases as the taxable amount increases) according to their structure.
-It differs from indirect taxes which are generally regressive because everyone pays the same amount whatever his ability to pay (meaning the burden of the tax is more important for the poorest than for the richest).
+It differs from indirect taxes which are generally regressive because everyone pays the same amount regardless of ability to pay (meaning the burden of the tax is greater for the poorer than for the richer).

 Moreover, direct taxation are transfers which can have a redistributive preoccupation (combined with the will of increasing tax revenue).
 Indeed, taxation is a main tool of the redistributive function of the government identified by Richard Musgrave in his The Theory of Public Finance (1959).
 A progressive direct taxation could participate in the reduction of inequalities and correcting difference in living standards among the population.

 Another effect of a progressive direct taxation is that such tax structure act as automatic stabilizers when prices are stable.
 Indeed, when incomes (in the example of a progressive income tax) decrease, as a result of recession, the average tax rate is reduced – individuals have to face lower tax rates because their earnings and their incomes have been reduced.
 And similarly, when incomes are increasing, the average tax rate increases also.
 This mechanism of progressive taxation participates to the stabilization of the economy, another function of the government in the works of Musgrave (stabilization branch of the government which prevents major fluctuations in real GDP).
 When incomes fall, tax revenues fall too (and in the case of progressive taxation, even tax rates drop also) reducing tax burden on taxpayers.